genropy/genropy_saved/docs/genro/webpage_elements/introduction.rst

               behavior of *datapath* and *value* attributes, because every webpage element is able to save its values through these two attributes.

-    You can act on a Genro :ref:`webpages_webpages` through:
+    You can act on a Genro :ref:`webpages_webpages` mainly through:

     * :ref:`genro_layout_index` - they allow to create the webpage's layout of your webpages
     * :ref:`genro_html` - standard HTML elements